olafgleba/welcompose/documentation/manual/README.txt

 If you like to build all the manuals at one, use the makefile in this directory here.
 Simply type:

 $ make html-chunk

+If you like to build one chapter per site, use the makefile in this directory here.
+Simply type:

+$ make html-single-page

 It will go through every subdirectory which name starts with "manual" and build the chunked html manual.
 Building other formats (pdf etc.) is not possible at the moment.